 Curaçao is a Dutch Caribbean island only 40 miles from Venezuela.
 Known for its colorful capital, voluptuous ChiChi souvenirs, blend of cultures and picturesque beaches, Curaçao is the perfect destination for those seeking culture, delicious food, and relaxation.
 Curaçao has been on my travel wish list for a while and I’m so excited to share that I finally got a chance to visit.
-In this episode, I recap my trip to Curaçao and share tips for planning an affordable Curaçao vacation.
+In this episode, I share my top Curaçao vacation tips and how to planning an affordable Curaçao vacation.

 In this episode we cover: